aamirkamaal/aamirkamaal/README.md

 - 🧑‍🤝‍🧑 I'm looking to collaborate on Android projects
 - 👨‍💻 Experienced in developing Android applications with modern technologies.
 - 📱 Proficient in Kotlin and Java programming languages.
-- 🌐 Familiar with RESTful APIs and third-party libraries integration.
-- 🛠️ Skilled in using LiveData, ViewModel, and Room.
-- 🔍 Strong debugging and problem-solving skills.
-- 🎯 Passionate about staying updated with the latest trends in mobile development.
-- 📊 Strong understanding of app architecture patterns such as MVVM and MVP.

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/aamirkamaal/)